-Irish Ferries (www.irishferries.com) Dublin to Holyhead ferries (up to five per day year-round); and France to Rosslare (two times per week).
+Irish Ferries Dublin to Holyhead (up to five per day year-round) and Dublin to France (four times per week).

-Stena Line (www.stenaline.com) Daily sailings from Holyhead to Dublin Port, from Belfast to Liverpool and Cairnryan, and from Rosslare to Fishguard.
+Stena Line Daily sailings from Holyhead to Dublin, Belfast to Liverpool and Cairnryan, and Rosslare to Fishguard and Cherbourg.

 Bus & Ferry Combo